 Plan a Private Picnic

 Who said Memorial Day has to be a big shindig anyway?
-Sometimes a simple gathering iwith the ones we love, taking time to reflect on the significance of the day, is the most is all you need in the end.
-Make it easy with sandwiches and pre-cut fruit from the grocery store or prep a slightly fancier feast.
+Sometimes a simple gathering with the ones we love, taking time to reflect on the significance of the day, is all you need in the end.
+Make it easy with sandwiches and pre-cut fruit from the grocery store or prep a slightly fancier feast with delectable dishes like mini cheesecakes in a jar, roasted garlic pasta salad, and classic lobster rolls.